lucaszambam/speed-typing-game/README.md

 ## Technologies Used

 - **Vue3**: The game is developed using Vue3, a progressive JavaScript framework known for its flexibility and efficiency in building user interfaces.
+Currently using the Options API.
+Will update to the Composition API soon to learn and study the best ways to refactor Vue2 projects.

 ## Features